swinton/screenshot-website/README.md

 # :camera_flash: `screenshot-website`
-> Capture screenshot of a website
+> A GitHub Action to capture screenshots of a website, across Windows, Mac, and Linux